Laturas/FractranVisualizer/README.md

 Yes!
 You may use it for whatever you want.
 Just be sure to credit :)

 Also let me know because I love seeing how my stuff gets used!

+## Are there bugs?
+Probably.
+Some things may not be programmed ideally either.
+From my testing it produces correct results but I wouldn't rely on it for anything mathematically rigorous.